We polled the nation in October 2020, December 2020, and March 2021 to illuminate how US communities have experienced COVID-19.

 We asked respondents to select the two issues that they thought would be their biggest challenges in the next two years.
 This question highlights how people are thinking about the future, and what challenges they feel lie ahead.

-Each of these economic and social challenges likely contributes to the high rate of respondents who said they expect emotional or mental health will be one of their biggest challenges in the next two years.
-Furthermore, respondents were aware of future policy changes and a shifting potential for assistance in December 2020 as compared to October 2020, as by the time December polls were released, respondents knew there would be a shift in federal power with the transition to a new president.
-This may account for shifting attitudes related to the challenges respondents said they believe would be prevalent two years from now, specifically with regards to the ability to get and pay for medicines and nominal increase in the concern around future employment situation.
+Each of these economic and social challenges likely contributed to the high rate of respondents who said they expect emotional or mental health will be one of their biggest challenges in the next two years.
+Policy changes and shifting perceptions about potential for assistance in across the months of the poll may account for shifting attitudes related to the challenges respondents said they believe would be prevalent two years from now.

 Polling was completed with support of the Walmart Foundation for our project, Impact of COVID-19 on Communities of Color.